coucouland/coucou-user-guide/docs/index.md

-# Coucal: Collaborative Workflow Management with Interoperability
+# Coucal

+A platform for management of linked object graphs using open standards.

+## Overview

+Coucal is built on open data formats such as iCalendar and vCard to support the creation of integrated workflows and process management tooling.

-Welcome to Coucal, the cutting-edge platform designed to revolutionize collaboration and workflow management.
-Coucal stands out by placing a strong emphasis on interoperability, enabling seamless communication and integration between diverse applications through open standards.
+Coucal places a strong emphasis on interoperability, enabling seamless communication and integration between diverse applications through open standards.

-## Key Features:
+## Key Features

 ### 1. Interoperability